bcgov/dsp-team-documentation/docs/python-setup.md

 # Basic Python Setup
 ---

 This document will get python up and running on the Windows B.C.
 Government computers.
-After conda installation, Mac steps will be similar.
+After conda installation, the Mac steps will be similar.

 ## 1. Python Installer